 Histology also makes a further division of Barrett-related findings possible:

 - Low-Grade Intraepithelial Dysplasia (LGID)

 This method is particularly applied to patients with NERD.
 Esophageal pH is monitored for 24 hours through a nasal esophageal tube and if a pH of ≤ 4 is determined, it corresponds to the reflux of acidic gastric content.
 In healthy individuals, such episodes are only seen postprandially (after a meal) and just for up to 5 minutes.
 In patients with acid reflux disease, reflux episodes are particularly observed at night and after midnight.

 Classification of Reflux Esophagitis

-As mentioned in the section about esophagoscopy, there are many useful classifications of gastroesophageal reflux disease, depending on the endoscopic findings.
-We would like to present two of them here, since they are occasionally an exam question:
+As mentioned in the section about esophagoscopy, there are many useful classifications of GERD, depending on the endoscopic findings.
+We would like to present 2 of them here since they are occasionally exam questions: